 Meantime, in New Mexico, all was going well.
 Andrew gave talks, took part in discussions, attended rehearsals and was delighted with the performances of his music in the University's Keller Hall.

-Jim and his wife, Margaret (flutist, who commissioned all of Andrew's works for flute choir) took Andrew and me round Albuquerque and its environs in our spare time.
+Jim and his wife, Margaret (flutist, who commissioned most of Andrew's works for flute choir) took Andrew and me round Albuquerque and its environs in our free time.
 We saw the beautiful Sandia Mountains, the Rio Grande and the unforgettable Chihuahuan Dessert, where every rock is sacred to the Pueblo Indians.
 Unforgettable was our trip up to Sky City, a Pueblo Indian settlement, which is constructed on top of a small plateau and is so well camouflaged, it is invisible from the highway.
 We saw their fascinating architecture: buildings made of mud with wooden beams protruding and external ladders to reach the upper floor.
 We had demonstrations of their pottery making.
 And we were introduced to their Native American flute.
 Andrew bought one and was inspired to write his Concerto for Native American Flute for it and to use it in his 4th symphony.

 Sky City, New Mexico, 1995

 The world premiere of Andrew's Sonata for 8 Horns went superbly.
 It was very well received.
 One audience member said to Andrew: "That is a major work!"

 The difficult first horn part in the Sonata for 8 Horns was played at the New Mexico premiere by Stanislav Suchanek from the Czech Philharmonic Orchestra.
 Stanislav was a visiting horn professor at UNM and was so impressed by the Sonata, that he took it back to the Czech Republic and performed it with his colleagues from the Czech Philharmonic Orchestra on the Horn Course in Nove Stracesi in August 1997 and then in the Suk Hall of the 'Rudolfinum' in Prague in January 1998.
 Andrew and I went to Prague in January 1998 for this unforgettable Suk Hall performance.
 The playing of the CPO Horns was stunning, brilliant, perfection in every way.